What is cerebral palsy?

 - Plan for an adult's current and future health care needs.
 Complications of cerebral palsy may develop and affect quality of life.
 Also, some forms of CP are more severe and require special assistance.

-- Occupational therapy and similar programs may be helpful.
+- Use occupational therapy and similar programs that may be helpful.
 Most adults with CP are employed, despite moderate to severe physical disability.
 Laws protect the rights of disabled people to find and hold employment (among other rights).
-Learn about the provisions of the Americans with Disabilities Act (ADA) of 1990 at www.ada.gov.
+Learn about the Americans with Disabilities Act (ADA) of 1990 at www.ada.gov.

-Antispasmodics are the most common medicines used for people with CP.
+Muscle relaxants (antispasmodics) are the most common medicines used for people who have CP.
 They can help relax tight muscles and reduce muscle spasms.
 Most antispasmodics are taken by mouth.
 Some are injected directly into stiff or spastic muscles.
 Examples include: